-- 1. The size of the companies (assuming one notch penalty for micro-SMEs representing approximately 50.78% of the portfolio, and one notch benefit for large corporates) - 2.
+- 1. The size of the companies (assuming one notch penalty for micro-SMEs representing approximately 36.66% of the portfolio, and one notch benefit for large corporates) - 2.
 The borrowers' sector of activity.
-For example, we applied a 3⁄4-notch penalty to leases whose underlying borrower was active in the construction sector and a two-notch penalty for borrowers classified as real estate developers.
+For example, we applied a 3/4-notch penalty to leases whose underlying borrower was active in the construction sector and a one-notch penalty for borrowers classified as real estate developers.

 We also adjusted our assumption to take into account the current economic environment and its potential impact on the portfolio's future performance (that is, a penalty of half a notch).
-Similarly, we evaluated and benchmarked the originator's underwriting capabilities against those of other Italian originators (a penalty of a quarter of a notch).
+Similarly, we evaluated and benchmarked the originator's underwriting capabilities against those of other Italian originators (no penalty).
 Finally, we applied adjustments to address industry outlooks or past observed cyclicality of sector-specific delinquency and default rates.

-As a result, we expect an average portfolio credit quality equivalent to a B1/Ba3 proxy for an average life of approximately 2.75 years for the portfolio.
-This translates into a gross cumulative default rate of around 9.0%.
+As a result, we expect an average portfolio credit quality equivalent to a Ba3 proxy for an average life of approximately 3.4 years for the portfolio.
+This translates into a gross cumulative default rate of around 8.5%.